CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 method.
 The `reduce()` method takes three parameters.
 The first two arguments contain the key for which values are going to be reduced, and a traversable set of values that are linked to that key.
 This set of values should be reduced into one value.
-The third argument is a `Yothalot\Writer` object with which you can emit the reduced value.
+The third argument is a [Yothalot\Writer](copernica-docs:Yothalot/php-writer "Yothalot\Writer") object with which you can emit the reduced value.
 The `emit()` method in the `Yothalot\Writer` class takes one parameter: the reduced value.
-You can only use scalars for these values, or an array containing scalars.
+You can only use scalars or an array containing scalars for these values.
 An example of a reducer step looks like:

 ```php